 Our personality is shaped by several factors.
 In addition to disposition and upbringing, the personal experiences that happen to us in the course of life also play a decisive role.
-It is possible and desirable to further develop one's own personality.
-Nevertheless, motivations, fears and hopes always follow a certain pattern.
+It is possible and desirable to develop one's own personality.
+Nevertheless, the motivations, fears and Hopes always follow a certain pattern.

 The Enneagram divides nine different personality types.
 The latter is a profound and well-tried model, with the help of which the personality structure can be fathomed.
 The name Enneagram comes from the ancient Greek and means "nine-picture".
 With the knowledge of one's own personality type, the way is open to exploit existing potential and to rethink unloved behavior patterns.

 The Enneagram Model is based on three energy centers, which are located in the head, the heart or the belly.
 Each of the Enneagram types preferentially uses one of the three energy sources.head people look at things rationally and make their decisions according to logically thought-out aspects.
 Safety and competence are important to them.

 Heart people are very guided by their emotions and strive for recognition.
 They are often very empathetic and sensitive.
 Belly types are very concerned with their autonomy.
 They are driven by instinctive impulses.
 Belly types include types eight, nine, and one.
 Enneagram Types Two, Three, and Four can be classified as Heart Types.
 Types Five, Six and Seven are the head people.

 Each of the three energy centers has one of the three central basic human needs as its theme: autonomy, recognition and security.
 In principle, every person feels all of these needs.
 However, the energy center provides information about which need dominates.

 Below we would like to describe the 9 Enneagram types in more detail.